Secure Event-Triggered Distributed Kalman Filters for State Estimation over Wireless Sensor Networks: Conclusion

 \section{Conclusion}

 In this paper, first, we analyze the adverse effects of cyber-physical attacks on the event-triggered distributed Kalman filter (DKF).
 We show that attacker can adversely affect the performance of the DKF.
 We also show that the event-triggered mechanism in the DKF can be leveraged by the attacker to result in a non-triggering misbehavior that significantly harms the network connectivity and its collective observability.
 Then, {to detect adversarial intrusions in the DKF, we relax restrictive Gaussian assumption on probability density functions of attack signals and estimate the Kullback-Leibler (KL) divergence via $k$-nearest neighbors approach. }Finally, to mitigate attacks, a meta-Bayesian approach is presented that incorporates the outcome of the attack detection mechanism to perform second-order inference and consequently form beliefs over beliefs, i.e., confidence and trust of a sensor.
 Each sensor communicates its confidence to its neighbors.
 Sensors then incorporate the confidence of their neighbors and their own trust about their neighbors into their posterior update laws to successfully discard corrupted sensor information.
-Then, the simulation result illustrates the performance of the presented resilient event-triggered DKF.
+Then, the simulation result illustrates the performance of the presented resilient event-triggered DKF. {Future research will focus on addressing the effect of accuracy of the proposed attack detection mechanism on the proposed mitigation mechanism.}

 \appendices